CEN30319c/AAW_Project/README.md

 -Outside contributions

-The calendar displayed on the calendar page comes from http://www.instantcal.com/

 A tool called ICAL was used to parse an .ics file to get the list of upcoming events on the calendar page.
 The repo for ICAL is here: https://github.com/mozilla-comm/ical.js/